rrevenantt/antlr4rust/README.md

 ### Future improvements:
  - make parsing zero copy(i.e. use &str(or Cow) instead String in token and &Token in tree nodes)
  - use & instead of Rc for nodes in parser
- - support no_std(although alloc would still be required)
  - support stable rust
  - visitor
+ - run rustfmt on generated parser
+ - support no_std(although alloc would still be required)

 ## Licence